bibanon/tubeup/README.md

                                 item.

 Options:
   -h --help         Show this screen.
   --proxy <prox>    Use a proxy while uploading.
+  --username <user> Provide a username, for sites like Nico Nico Douga.
+  --password <pass> Provide a password, for sites like Nico Nico Douga.
+  -q --quiet        Just print errors.
+  -d --debug        Print all logs to stdout.
 ```

 ## Metadata